Student Loan Repayment Changes 2025-26: New Thresholds, Rates & Calculation Guide

 How Salary Sacrifice Affects Repayments

-Pension Contributions: Reduce both tax/NI AND student loan repayments Other Benefits: May not reduce student loan calculations (check specific schemes)
+Pension Contributions: Reduce tax/NI; only salary sacrifice pensions reduce student loan repayments Other Benefits: Check the scheme rules—some reduce student loan calculations, others don’t

 Without Pension: